-What are the signs of aspirin-induced asthma?
+What are symptoms of aspirin-induced asthma?

 - Sensitivity to aspirin and other NSAIDs

-- Runny or stuffy nose
+- Stuffy or runny nose

-- Swollen, watery or itchy eyes
+- Swollen, watery, or itchy eyes

 - Redness in the face and neck

-What medications trigger aspirin-induced asthma?
+What causes aspirin-induced asthma?

 How is aspirin-induced asthma diagnosed?